DomCastaneda/programming-languages-2020/Blogs/Blog6.md

 1. At time 0 the head is positioned on a start cell, and the finite control is in state x0.
 2. At time 0 all cells are blank(B), except for a contiguous finite sequence of cells, extending from the start cell to the right, which contain 0's and 1's.
 3. This binary sequence is called the `input.'
 The device can perform the following basic operations:
-    -write an element from A={0,1,B} in the cell it scans -shift the head one cell left or right.
+    * write an element from A={0,1,B} in the cell it scans
+    * shift the head one cell left or right.

 <img src="https://iq.opengenus.org/content/images/2019/07/TurigMachine.png" alt="Turing Machine" class = "alignleft" height = "300" width="500"/>